shashitejapv1999/DSA/README.md

 # DSA- Data Structures and Algorithms

-I have posted all the java codes which i have done during my masters, they are different algotihms with different approaches.
+"I have posted all the Java code projects I completed during my master's program, which showcase various algorithms implemented using different approaches."